Borne

 Borne by Jeff VanderMeer

 It begins with Rachel, a scavenger living in the ruins of a city destroyed by climate change, finding an unusual thing in an unusual place.
 Are you ready for this?
 She's combing through the thick golden hair of a gigantic flying bear called Mord.
-Mord is bio-tech, possibly human at one time, serveral stories tall and given to flying over the city killing and destroying at will.
+Mord is bio-tech, possibly human at one time, several stories tall and given to flying over the city killing and destroying at will.
 Rachel waits till he's asleep and quietly picks through the odds and ends of debris he picks up in his destructive rages through town.
-She finds usable things to take back to Wick, her partner/lover, a drug dealer who makes tiny beetles that placed in the ear, can help you forget bad memories or imagine good ones.
+She finds usable things to take back to Wick, her partner/lover, a drug dealer who makes tiny beetles that, placed in the ear, can help you forget bad memories or imagine good ones.
 And if you think that's weird, hang on.

 On this particular day of scavenging, Rachel finds something unlike anything she's seen before.
 She describes it like this: